-Current situation Future needs

-positions positions

-allocation policies allocation policies

-specific Resource Teacher characteristics specific Resource Teacher characteristics

-Resource Teachers caseloads employer schools

-employer schools projected roll number and distribution
+Current situation Future needs positions allocation policies specific Resource Teacher characteristics1 positions allocation policies specific Resource Teacher characteristics Resource Teachers caseloads employer schools roll numbers and distribution employer schools projected roll number and distribution changes

-roll numbers and distribution changes

 - (i) If the needs analysis does not result in the identification of the teacher(s) whose position(s) will be disestablished, duration of service in the cluster of Resource Teachers may be applied as an additional criterion. - 6.
 The surplus staffing committee on behalf of the cluster shall formally notify the employing school Board(s) of position(s) identified for disestablishment. - 7.
-The employing Board notifies its affected Resource Teacher(s) of the disestablishment of their position(s).
+The employing Board notifies its affected Resource Teacher(s) of the disestablishment of their position(s)2.

-&lt;sup>1 Specific characteristics - sector background (primary/secondary experience); Māori language speaker (where immersion students present); Resource Teachers Māori.
+1 Specific characteristics - sector background (primary/secondary experience); Māori language speaker (where immersion students present); Resource Teachers Māori.

-- Employer may elect to retain the position resourced from its own funds. - 8.
-If disestablishment occurs, clauses 9A.5-9A.11 (inclusive) of this Agreement will apply.
+2 Employer may elect to retain the position - resourced from its own funds.

+8. If disestablishment occurs, clauses 9A.5-9A.11 (inclusive) of this Agreement will apply.